Lua Token Achieves Market Capitalization of $5.03 Million (LUA)

-Lua Token (LUA) traded flat against the US dollar during the one day period ending at 15:00 PM E.T. on April 5th.
-Lua Token has a total market cap of $5.03 million and approximately $20,100.00 worth of Lua Token was traded on exchanges in the last day.
-Over the last week, Lua Token has traded flat against the US dollar.
-One Lua Token coin can currently be purchased for about $0.0605 or 0.00000156 BTC on popular cryptocurrency exchanges.
+Lua Token (LUA) traded flat against the U.S. dollar during the 24 hour period ending at 15:00 PM Eastern on April 6th.
+One Lua Token coin can currently be purchased for about $0.0605 or 0.00000156 BTC on major cryptocurrency exchanges.
+Lua Token has a total market capitalization of $5.03 million and $20,100.00 worth of Lua Token was traded on exchanges in the last day.
+In the last week, Lua Token has traded flat against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.